cvilsmeier/go-sqlite-bench/README.md

 Benchmarks for Golang SQLite Drivers
 ==============================================================================

+This work is sponsored by Monibot - Easy Server and Application Monitoring.
+If you want to monitor your database performance in production, try out Monibot at https://monibot.io.
+It's free.

 For benchmarks I used the following libraries:

 - `github.com/mattn/go-sqlite3`, a CGO-based solution.
 This library is